 The guilt I felt initially and the lingering self-doubt that I carried with me are common emotional reactions for caregivers who are grappling with nursing home placement.
 For many, even considering the idea evokes deep feelings of shame and apprehension.
 These negative emotions should never be so all-consuming, though.

 - Realize that you didn’t cause your loved one’s illnesses or age-related decline.
-They would still have to deal with their declining health whether you continued functioning as their sole caregiver or chose to bring in outside help.
+Whether facing age related issues or a progressive illness like Alzheimer's or Parkinson's, your loved one would still have to deal with their declining health whether you continued functioning as their sole caregiver or chose to bring in outside help.

-- Understand that professional care is often necessary for the safety and comfort of an aging or ill loved one.
+- Understand that professional care is often a necessary next step.
+A higher level of care provides both increased safety and comfort for an aging or ill loved one.
 Nursing homes don’t accept just any seniors.
 These long-term care facilities conduct thorough needs assessments of potential residents prior to move-in.
 If your parent is admitted because they require skilled nursing care and consistent supervision, then a nursing home is the appropriate setting for them.
 Yes, there are alternatives, such as around-the-clock in-home health care, but they are often cost-prohibitive.
 (Keep in mind that professional help is also necessary for you to avoid caregiver burnout and have a life and relationships outside of caregiving.)

-- Take time to acknowledge and appreciate that you are in a very difficult position.
+- Take time to acknowledge and appreciate that you are doing the best you can.
 Being the primary caregiver for a parent is a huge responsibility.
 We must make decisions about situations that we’ve never encountered before and handle matters that often seem to have no right or wrong answers.
 Once we’ve made a care decision, we must endure the consequences.
 This may mean lots of fast-paced changes or it might mean maintaining the status quo for the time being.
+You've taken on a difficult role and you're doing your best to make decisions based on the information and resources you currently have.

 - Learn to understand that you can’t live life for other human beings.
 You can only help so much.
 Total control of events isn’t in your hands.
+There might not be a solution that makes everyone happy or solves every problem.
 Do your best to handle what is within your abilities, and then let the rest go.

-- If you find that your loved one is being cared for in a substandard facility, or that they may be experiencing abuse or neglect, contact the long-term care ombudsman responsible for your area.
+- Realistically assess your options.
+Most elders will be resistant toward the idea of entering a nursing home.
+Long term care facilities get a bad rap, but they provide a very important service for families.
+If you come to find that your loved one is being cared for in a substandard facility, or that they may be experiencing abuse or neglect, contact the long-term care ombudsman responsible for your area.
 You can find the contact information for your ombudsman on the National Consumer Voice for Long-Term Care website.

 - If your parent is being well cared for, then let the facility do its job.
 The bulk of your loved one’s care is the nursing home’s responsibility now.
 Visit often, advocate for them, and do small things to brighten their day and make their life easier, but then move forward with your own life.
 You’ll have more energy and quality time to devote to all your relationships, and that benefits everyone.

-Few aging parents or spouses would want their adult children or their mates to give up any kind of life apart from their needs.
+What many family caregivers don't realize is that your role doesn't end with nursing home placement.
 You will still be part of their care team after they move.
 They will still need you as their advocate.
-You will give much of your attention, time and energy to help them, just don’t give it all.
-Accept and respect reality.
+Accept this newly defined caregiver role and the benefits it provides.
 A commitment to a life of your own will make you a more refreshed caregiver and protect against caregiver burnout.
 A reputable nursing home will provide your Mom or Dad with the care and engagement that they require.
 That’s a winning situation for both sides, so put aside the guilt and regret.